Mutual Information Estimation via $f$-Divergence and Data Derangements: Conclusions

 \section{Conclusions}

 In this paper, we presented $f$-DIME, a class of discriminative mutual information estimators based on the variational representation of the $f$-divergence.
 We proved that any valid choice of the function $f$ leads to a low-variance MI estimator which can be parametrized by a neural network.
-Moreover, we also proposed a derangement training strategy that efficiently samples from the product of marginal distributions.
-The performance of the class of estimators is evaluated using three functions $f$, and it is compared with state-of-the-art estimators.
+We also proposed a derangement training strategy that efficiently samples from the product of marginal distributions.
+The performance of $f$-DIME is evaluated using three functions $f$, and it is compared with state-of-the-art estimators.
 Results demonstrate excellent bias/variance trade-off for different data dimensions and different training parameters.
-The combination of $f$-DIME with the proposed derangement strategy offers a reliable, efficient and scalable MI estimator.